Aden's Dream

 "Voyage Voyage…" Roshan sang enthusiastically.

-Sri Aurobindo Ashram' Park Guest House was situated along the Bay, bordered by a line of coconut trees.
+Sri Aurobindo Ashram's Park Guest House was situated along the Bay, bordered by a line of coconut trees.
 The rooms overlooked the garden and the ocean.
-Aden had seen an advertisement on the notice board of Alliance Française that Park Guest House was looking for cleaners.
+Aden had seen an advertisement for Park Guest House seeking cleaners.
 So he took Roshan with him.

-He and Roshan wore their Sunday best and decided to walk the stretch of the Bay to save on rickshaw fare.
-He asked Roshan not to bring his bicycle as he was already noted for rash riding and everyone waited to get back at him.
-By the time they slid through the tall, imposing gates after screaming their identities to the strict guard, they were not looking that neat.
+They wore their Sunday's best and decided to walk the stretch of the Bay to save on rickshaw fare.
+By the time they slid through the tall, imposing gates after giving their identities to the strict guard, they were not looking that neat.
 Roshan's long curls were damply clinging to the sides of his face.
 Aden's pants slid down his bottom as he had forgotten to wear a belt.

-An old stern-looking woman dressed in white, her head covered in a white cape like a nun, looked at them up and down as they stood there, feeling as if they had displeased her already.
+An old, stern-looking woman, dressed in white and wearing a white cape like a nun, looked them up and down as they stood there, as if they had already displeased her.
 She pointed to the laminated sheet on the reception desk.
-Roshan read loudly as if he was attending his English Oral Exam.
+Roshan read aloud as if he were taking his English Oral Exam.

 "We are here for the job, Madam.
 We saw the advertisement for cleaners."